 Have you ever thought about why we do this?
 Why do we pile on the pressure?

 Let’s think about the true “spirit of the season” for a minute – you know, the joy, love, and laughter that accompanies time with family and friends.
 I’m willing to bet that in your reflection just now, the “perfect” gift and “spotless house” were nowhere in the equation.
 Am I right?

 We need to let go of the idealized holidays depicted in the movies.
 Instead, embrace what you have and what you do.
 Practice shifting your perspective; what you have and what you do is enough.

 The holidays are full of excitement and activity, which often throws off our regular sleep cycle.
 Try and combat this stumbling block as much as possible by going to bed and waking up around the same time each day.
 There is a clear scientific link between depression and sleep deprivation, so set yourself up for success by getting 7-8 hours of sleep a night.

 Make time for exercise

 With extended overnight guests, an unending todo list, and a packed schedule, tensions can run high during the holiday season.
-Make sure you save room in your schedule for exercise to help burn off that pent up energy and frustration.
+Make sure you save room in your schedule for exercise to help burn off that pent up energy.

 Exercise releases endorphins, gives you an energy boost, and also helps burn off those few extra Christmas cookies ;-).